micheles/decorator/docs/documentation.md

 - **New documentation**
-  There is now a single manual for all Python versions, so I took the opportunity to overhaul the documentation and to move it to readthedocs.org.
+  There is now a single manual for all Python versions, so I took the opportunity to overhaul the documentation.
   Even if you are a long-time user, you may want to revisit the docs, since several examples have been improved.